SEMICeu/documentation/README.md

    - the operational environment deployed ( See the Chapter on the [toolchain](./toolchain.md) )

 These chapters have as purpose to introduce editors, but also developers, to foundational aspects of the editorial flow and how it is supported by the toolchain.
-It is written with the objective to be a starting point for familiarizing with the toolchain so that challenges experienced while editing data specifications can get their place in the story.

 The documentation is not a reflection on design decisions, only those that are required to improve the understanding are included.
 But it merely a description of the current state of affairs, with references to find more information for when it is needed by the task.